 You can add sitelink extensions at the account, campaign, or ad group level.
 You specify the link text (what shows to people) and the URLs (the pages they click to).

 In some cases, Google might supplement your sitelinks with descriptions that you've provided about those pages.
-Either you can add those details yourself when creating or editing sitelinks, or Google can automatically use information within your account related to individual sitelinks (for example, from various ads in your account).
+You can either add those details yourself when creating or editing sitelinks, or Google can automatically use information within your account related to individual sitelinks (for example, from various ads in your account).
 By showing additional information with your sitelinks, your ads can be more relevant to potential customers.

-If you create a sitelink at a more granular level, that sitelink will always trump the higher level sitelink extensions.
-For example, If you create sitelinks for an ad group, that sitelink will serve over campaign-level sitelinks by default.
+If you create a sitelink at a more granular level, that sitelink always trumps the higher level sitelink extensions.
+For example, if you create sitelinks for an ad group, that sitelink serves over campaign-level sitelinks by default.
 It’s important to ensure that a new sitelink is associated at the correct level in order for it to serve.
 You can also choose to show no sitelinks for an ad group.

-Keep in mind that extensions can be associated to any ad group or campaigns, or to the entire account.
+Keep in mind that extensions can be associated to any ad group or campaign, or to the entire account.
 This means that a single extension can have multiple associations.
-You can learn more to find out why your sitelinks aren’t showing
+Learn more about why your sitelinks aren’t showing

 How sitelink extensions appear